braintrustdata/tfreview/README.md

 Staring at reams of monospace text in a terminal is so 1985.
 Let TFReview blast your terraform experience into a modern future! (the late 90s)

-Pipe your terraform plan output to it and it will open something readable by humans in a browser.
-`terraform plan | tfreview`
+Pipe your terraform plan output to it and it will open something readable by humans in a browser: `terraform plan | tfreview`

 ![TFReview Screenshot](assets/tfreview.png)